Start your income now

 This means that regardless of what happens to interest rates or financial markets, you receive a regular payment into your bank account every fortnight.

-Your income payments continue for the rest of your life, even if your original capital runs out.
+Your income payments will continue for the rest of your life, even if you completely draw down your original investment.

 How much will your income be?